 If your horse is overweight, slow feeding using the Pacefeeder will help to regulate metabolism and insulin spikes.
 If your horse is underweight, the Pacefeeder can help increase digestion and absorption of calories and nutrients.
 Small amounts of food also reduces swollen hay stomachs.

 The Pacefeeder allows for a natural head-down grazing posture.
 This posture pulls the top line into alignment and the hind legs into the correct weight-bearing position relieving the neck, back and hock stress.
-It also encourages natural movement of the head and body as the horse searches, tears, chews and swallows food.
+It also encourages the natural movement of the head and body as the horse searches, tears, chews and swallows food.

 Each small amount of hay is torn off through the Pacefeeder grid using the incisors in a natural head-down posture.
 While eating from the Pacefeeder, the mandible is correctly allowed to slide down, forward-relaxing the TMJ muscles and allowing for proper teeth contact.